oluwafavourmi/Language_Translation_App/README.md

 1. googltrans library: The library responsible for translations
 2. streamlit library: The library that gives a user interface

-This app solely translates from English to French currently and updates will be made when all other languages are added.
+This app solely translates to French, German, Yoruba, Chinese, and Korean currently and updates will be made when all other languages are added.

 here is the url that leads to the app: https://languagetranslationapp.streamlit.app/